-We could be negatively impacted by the condition of Fannie Mae or Freddie Mac and by changes in government support for residential housing.
+We could be negatively impacted by the condition of Fannie Mae or Freddie Mac and by changes in government support for rental housing.

-Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac") are a major source of financing for residential real estate in the United States.
+Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac") are a major source of financing for rental housing real estate in the United States.
 We expect to utilize loan programs sponsored by these entities as a key source of capital to finance our growth and our operations.
 In September 2008, the U.S. government increased its control of Fannie Mae and Freddie Mac and placed both companies into a government conservatorship under the Federal Housing Finance Agency.
 In December 2009, the U.S. Treasury increased its financial support for these conservatorships.
 In February 2011, the Obama administration released its blueprint for winding down Fannie Mae and Freddie Mac and for reforming the system of housing finance.
 Since that time, members of Congress have introduced and Congressional committees have considered a substantial number of bills that include comprehensive or incremental approaches to winding down Fannie Mae and Freddie Mac or changing their purposes, businesses or operations.
-A decision by the U.S. government to eliminate or downscale Fannie Mae or Freddie Mac or to reduce government support for residential housing more generally may adversely affect interest rates, capital availability, development of residential communities and the value of residential assets and, as a result, may adversely affect our future growth and operations.
-Any potential reduction in loans, guarantees and credit-enhancement arrangements from Fannie Mae and Freddie Mac could jeopardize the effectiveness of the residential sector's derivative securities market, potentially causing breaches in loan covenants, and through reduced loan availability, impact the value of residential assets, which could impair the value of a significant portion of residential communities.
-Specifically, the potential for a decrease in liquidity made available to the residential sector by Fannie Mae and Freddie Mac could:
+A decision by the U.S. government to eliminate or downscale Fannie Mae or Freddie Mac or to reduce government support for rental housing more generally may adversely affect interest rates, capital availability, development of rental housing communities and the value of rental housing assets and, as a result, may adversely affect our future growth and operations.
+Any potential reduction in loans, guarantees and credit-enhancement arrangements from Fannie Mae and Freddie Mac could ieopardize the effectiveness of the rental housing sector's derivative securities market, potentially causing breaches in loan covenants, and through reduced loan availability, impact the value of rental housing assets, which could impair the value of a significant portion of rental housing communities.
+Specifically, the potential for a decrease in liquidity made available to the rental housing sector by Fannie Mae and Freddie Mac could:

-- make it more difficult for us to secure new takeout financing for any residential development projects we acquire; - hinder our ability to refinance any completed residential assets; - decrease the amount of available liquidity and credit that could be used to broaden our portfolio through the acquisition of residential assets; and - require us to obtain other sources of debt capital with potentially different terms.
+- make it more difficult for us to secure new takeout financing for any rental housing development projects we acquire; - hinder our ability to refinance any completed rental housing assets; - decrease the amount of available liquidity and credit that could be used to broaden our portfolio through the acquisition of rental housing assets; and - require us to obtain other sources of debt capital with potentially different terms.